hisschemoller/kibo-keyboard/README.md

 ## Supported browsers

 Chrome is currently the only browser that can run the app.
-The desktop as well as the mobile Android version.
+The desktop as well as the mobile Android version of Chrome.

 Browsers have to implement the Javascript Web Bluetooth or Web MIDI API to run the app.
 Because these are required to connect through MIDI or Bluetooth.